mcgill-csus/mcgill-csus-docs/constitution/body.md

 4. General assemblies are held at the discretion of the current council, but if at least 10% of students request a GA one must be held within 20 days of the request.

-## Committees of CSUS

-CSUS may create committees and subgroups as needed.
-A committee's bylaws are initially created by CSUS and students interested in forming this committee, and a 3/5 majority vote from the executive council modifies a committe's bylaws or existencee.

 ## Electoral Officer